Select any two GPUs for comparison

 The GeForce GTX 680 SLI has 3072 Shader Processing Units and the GeForce GTX 780 has 2304.
-The GTX 680 having 768 better shader performance and an altogether better performance when taking into account other relevant data means that the GTX 680 delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GTX 780.
+However, the actual shader performance of the GTX 680 is 3250 and the actual shader performance of the GeForce GTX 780 is 2078.
+The GTX 680 having 1172 better shader performance and an altogether better performance when taking into account other relevant data means that the GTX 680 delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GTX 780.

 The GeForce GTX 680 SLI requires 390 Watts to run and the GeForce GTX 780 requires 250 Watts.
 We would recommend a PSU with at least 600 Watts for the GeForce GTX 780, but we do not have a recommended PSU wattage for the GTX 680.
 The GTX 680 requires 140 Watts more than the GeForce GTX 780 to run.
 The difference is significant enough that the GTX 680 may have an adverse affect on your yearly electricity bills in comparison to the GeForce GTX 780.

 |Mini Review||GeForce GTX 680 SLI is a solution of two GeForce GTX 680 put together using NVIDIA'S SLI technology. |

 Check the page of GeForce GTX 680 to know more about its chip.